surebot/Eventline/docs/1-the-router.md

 # The Router

-To start using Microbot (name TBC), you first have to import the framework and create a router.
+To start using Eventline, you first have to import the framework and create a router.

 ```
-import Router from 'microbot'
+import Router from 'eventline'

 let router = new Router()
 ```